tinacms/tina.io/content/blog/evolution-of-inline-editing.md

 ### Editing Routes

 We can create editing-specific routes if we are concerned about the performance implications of TinaCMS being bundled with a website.
-Frameworks like [Next.js](https://nextjs.org) will optimize Javascript bundles so that TinaCMS is not included on routes that don't include it.
+Frameworks like [Next.js](https://nextjs.org) will optimize Javascript bundles so that TinaCMS is not included on routes that don't need it.

 The drawback of this approach is that we will need to duplicate aspects of our website's components between the normal view-only routes and the routes where TinaCMS is included.